Usyk beats Joshua - how the boxing world reacted

 Usyk sets the tone from round one

-The bout was widely regarded as a clash between a ruthless knockout artist in Joshua and a boxing technician in Usyk.
+The bout was widely regarded as a meeting between a ruthless knockout artist in Joshua and a boxing technician in Usyk.

 Was Usyk - who cleaned up the cruiserweight division - too small for the heavyweight division?